DISTRACTED DRIVER HITS BOY ON BIKE IN INTERSECTION

 The boy was hit by a 24-year-old woman driving a large vehicle.
 Police say she was distracted.
 Several neighbors saw the accident and called the father.
 “I wasn’t prepared for it,” he said.
 “You’re never prepared for something like that.”
 Unfortunately, it is now something the family has to deal with.
 Of course. they are just grateful the boy survived.

 The intersection where the bike accident happened has been a point of discussion with the school district after the crossing guard was removed before the academic year.
 “We would like to see something like that restored,” he said.
-“A number of families in the area, just because everybody is a little bit freaked out right now, since it could have been one of their own kids.”
+“A number of families in the area agree, since it could have been one of their own kids.”

 The father is hoping something can be done to make the intersection safer.
 “Hopefully something like this will be a catalyst for change.”
 In addition, drivers need to pay more attention and watch for bikes.